 Psychedelics are illegal not because a loving government is concerned that you may jump out of a third story window.
 Psychedelics are illegal because they dissolve opinion structures and culturally laid down models of behavior and information processing.
 They open you up to the possibility that everything you know is wrong.

-Though, is that really why?
-Terence McKenna is known for having popularly said that LSD, and other psychedelics are not banned because a loving and caring government wants to keep you safe.
-And I think Dr. McKenna may be onto something here because accidents caused by psychedelics are much less on average than those caused by other popular and legal substances.
+Terence McKenna is known for having popularly said that LSD and other psychedelics are not banned because the government cares about keeping people safe.
+This view appears as a probable truth, because the number of accidents caused by psychedelics are much less, on average, than those caused by other popular and legal substances such as alcohol.

-Most currently legal are far more dangerous to our health than psychedelics or plant medicines could ever be.
-If the governments really cared out the lives of its citizens, them?
-That seems only logical because the worst killers of human population after obesity are drinking and smoking.1617
+Many currently legal medications or recreational drugs are far more dangerous to our health than psychedelics, or plant medicines, could ever be.
+The worst killers of the human population, after obesity, are drinking and smoking.1617

 LSD addiction & Safety facts